stephendade/aprilmav/README.md

 In tuning the EKF, the following arguments should be set:
 - ``--R``: The noise in the measured position (m).
 Set higher to weight in favour of the measured position and velocity
-- ``--Ppos``: Process uncertainty for position (m).
-The typical position change per frame
 - ``--PVel``: Process uncertainty for velocity (m/s).
-The typical velocity change per frame
+The typical velocity of the vehicle
 - ``--PAccel``: Process uncertainty for acceleration (m/s^2).
-The typical acceleration change per frame
+The typical acceleration of the vehicle

 ### Latency

-Aprilmav's latency is typcially 1-2 frames, due to the in-built Kalman filter.
-This should be combined with the average processing time (as per the ``geo_test.py`` summary).
-For a Raspberry Pi5 with the IMX298 camera, the average processing time is 50ms per frame (20fps).
-Multiplying by 2 for the Kalman filter gives a total 100ms delay.
+Aprilmav's latency is typcially 4 frames, due to the in-built Kalman filter.
+This should be multiplied by the average processing time (as per the ``geo_test.py`` summary).
+For example, for a Raspberry Pi5 with the IMX298 camera, the average processing time is 50ms per frame (20fps).
+Multiplying by 4 for the Kalman filter gives a total 200ms delay.

 ### Hardware Acceleration